 Led efforts to establish early childhood frameworks for over 8,000 Bedouin toddlers

 Throughout her career, Susan has been an active member of numerous foundations and nonprofit Boards, Advisory Councils, and committees.
 She has also served on government committees at the municipal and national levels.
-Currently, Susan is the Chair of the Outreach Committee for the Jewish Community Relations Council in Hampton Roads and serves on the Advisory Board for Old Dominion University's Institute for Interfaith Understanding and Jewish Studies and on the New Israel Fund's International Advisory Council.
+Currently, Susan serves on the Steering Committee of the Jewish Community Relations Council in Hampton Roads, the Board of NARAL Pro-Choice Virginia, the Advisory Board for Old Dominion University's Institute for Interfaith Understanding and Jewish Studies and on the New Israel Fund's International Advisory Council.

 Susan earned her MA degree in Public Policy and Administration at Tel Aviv University in Israel and her Bachelor's Degree in Economics at the University of Illinois in Urbana-Champaign.

 Susan lives in Norfolk, Virginia with her spouse Eitan Stern.
 She is the proud mother of Gilad and Talya Stern.